 Hash Brown Waffles | No-Oil

 In the past, I used to make hashbrowns in my nonstick frying pan but always had to hang around the stove to flip them when one side finished browning.
-Back in 2014, I discovered a better way.
+Thankfully, I discovered a better way by using my waffle iron because it cooks on both sides at one time.
+No flipping required!

 How to make waffle hash browns